 Shrimp don’t need much space.
 In a separate tank, they can live in 2-5 gallons of water.
 In other words, the average clownfish tank is more than adequate for them.
 It is worth noting that they thrive in water, whose temperature ranges from 68 to 75 degrees.

 This also tells you that they can survive in a conventional clownfish aquarium, primarily if you can provide the conditions expected in a saltwater tank.
-On that matter, I highly recommend that you check my review on the aquarium heater I personally use.
-That device will keep your water stable, allowing the two creatures to thrive.

 3. Eating Habits